 - What do students learn from the experience of helping develop criteria for good sources and then searching for them?

-Dissemination: I will advertise the existence of the source collection, and could do a presentation in the department if the student feedback seemed more broadly applicable.
+Knowledge sharing: I will advertise the existence of the source collection, and could do a presentation in the department if the student feedback seemed more broadly applicable.
 The source collection itself would be made available and would potentially find application in similar courses.
 Any findings about the criteria for selecting sources, or about how students use sources, could be useful to colleagues in any academic area.